Nonparametric Variable Screening with Optimal Decision Stumps: Experiments

-For our experiment on exact recovery, we fix the sparisty level $ s = 4 $ and estimate the probability of exact support recovery by running $ 50 $ independent replications and computing the fraction of replications which exactly recover the support of the model.
-In Figure \ref{fig:exact}, we plot this estimated probability against various sample sizes, namely, $ n \in \{100, 200, 300, \dots, 1000 \} $.
-Again, as expected, Figure \ref{fig:exact} shows that SDI and SPAM appear to outperform SIS and Lasso unless the model is linear, in which case all methods appear to achieve model selection consistency.
-For more irregular component functions such as sinusoids, SDI again appears to outperform even SPAM, as seen in Figure \ref{fig:cosine_exact}.
-Furthermore, in accordance with Theorem \ref{theorem monotone ii} and \eqref{eq:threshold2}, notice that better empirical performance is associated with monotone marginal projections (Model 2a in Figure \ref{fig:square_exact}) relative to those that are not (Model 2b in Figure \ref{fig:cosine_exact}).
+For our experiments on exact recovery, we fix the sparisty level $ s = 4 $ and estimate the probability of exact support recovery by running $50$ independent replications and computing the fraction of replications which exactly recover the support of the model.
+In Figure \ref{fig:exact}, we plot this estimated probability against various sample sizes $ n < p $, namely, $ n \in \{100, 200, 300, \dots, 1000 \} $.
+In agreement with Theorem \ref{sis}, in Figure \ref{fig:1}, we observe that SDI and SIS exhibit similar behavior for correlated Gaussian linear models, a case in which all methods appear to achieve model selection consistency.
+However, in Figure \ref{fig:2}, we see that SDI is significantly more robust than SIS to a linear model when the marginal projections are nonlinear.
+As expected, Figure \ref{fig:3} and \ref{fig:4} show that SDI, NIS, SPAM, and MDI significantly outperform SIS and Lasso when the model has nonlinear and non-monotone additive components.
+For more irregular component functions such as sinusoids, SDI appears to outperform SPAM, as seen in Figure \ref{fig:3}.
+In agreement with Theorem \ref{theorem monotone ii}, Figure \ref{fig:5} shows that SDI appears to perform better for nonlinear monotone components, though all methods (even linear methods such as Lasso and SIS) appear to perform better as well.
+In general, for additive models, SDI appears to outperform MDI CART though it appears to sacrifice a small amount of accuracy for simplicity compared to its progenitor MDI RF.
 In summary, in agreement with Theorems \ref{theorem lipschitz ii} and \ref{theorem monotone ii}, Figure \ref{fig:exact} demonstrates the robustness of SDI across various additive models.